MicrosoftLearning/MS-4015-Build-Custom-Agent-for-Microsoft-Teams.pt-br/Instructions/Labs/01-exercise-template.md

----
-lab:
+lab: 'Create a Custom Agent'
-  title: Criar um Agente personalizado
 ---
 <!--
 Edit the metadata above to manage the list of exercises in the home page of the GitHub site that gets generated.